Winweb Logo

 Who is responsible for data collection on this website?

-The data processing on this website is carried out by the website operator.
-You can find their contact details in the section “Note on the responsible body” in this privacy policy.
+Data processing on this website is carried out by the website operator.
+Their contact details can be found in the section “Note on the responsible body” in this privacy policy.

 How do we collect your data?

-Your data is collected in part by you providing it to us.
-This may, for example, be data that you enter into a contact form.
+Your data is collected in part because you provide it to us.
+This may be e.g. data that you enter into a contact form.

 Other data is collected automatically or after your consent when visiting the website by our IT systems.
-This is primarily technical data (e.g. internet browser, operating system or time of page access).
+These are primarily technical data (e.g. Internet browser, operating system or time of page access).
 The collection of this data takes place automatically as soon as you enter this website.

 What do we use your data for?

 Some of the data is collected to ensure error-free provision of the website.
-Other data may be used to analyze your user behavior.
+Other data can be used to analyze your user behavior.

 What rights do you have regarding your data?

-You have the right at any time to receive free information about the origin, recipients and purpose of your stored personal data.
+You have the right at any time to receive information free of charge about the origin, recipients and purpose of your stored personal data.
 You also have the right to request the correction or deletion of this data.
 If you have given consent to data processing, you can revoke this consent at any time for the future.
-In addition, you have the right, under certain circumstances, to request the restriction of the processing of your personal data.
+You also have the right, under certain circumstances, to request the restriction of the processing of your personal data.
 Furthermore, you have the right to lodge a complaint with the competent supervisory authority.

 When visiting this website, your browsing behavior can be statistically evaluated.
 This is done primarily with so-called analysis programs.